 Cuomo should challenge New York Mayoral 2025 Vote Counting results in Court.

-Is there actual precedent where a candidate attempted to sue for vote total separation when another candidate's name appeared for the same position under two political parties, if no such precedent exists, then why not file a lawsuit demanding that Mamdani's votes under two different parties be kept separate, if there is precedent, this still could be fruit of the poisonous tree, just because no one sued before, means Cuomo can still file a novel lawsuit.
-Either way, it should be lawsuit time.
+Is there actual precedent in which a Mayoral candidate attempted to sue for vote total separation when another candidate's name appeared for the same Mayoral position under two political parties?
+If no such precedent exists, then why not file a lawsuit demanding Mamdani's votes under two different parties not be combined?
+If precedent exists, it still may be fruit of the poisonous tree.
+Either way, it should be lawsuit time by Andrew Cuomo over the combining of vote totals from two different political parties.

 Please consider signing the Debt Neutrality Petition by clicking here.